Hayling Island seafront is a popular area of Havant borough, enjoyed by visitors and residents alike.

 From Havant, Hayling Island seafront is accessible by car via the A3023 (Havant Road) and by bike or foot via the Hayling Billy Coastal Path.

 There are many car parks along the seafront.
-Parking charges apply to cars, vans and motorhomes every day from 8am to 6pm.
+Parking charges apply to cars, vans and motorhomes every day from 6am to 10pm, 7 days a week.
 There are no charges for blue badge holders or motorcycles.
-Parking is free overnight, seven days a week, 365 days a year.
+Parking is free overnight.

 Visitors can also use the Hayling Ferry which runs between Hayling Island and Portsmouth.
 The ferry’s timetable is available online.